rybak/copy-commit-reference-userscript/Documentation/OLD_CHANGELOG.md

+Changelog of the obsolete userscript `copy-commit-reference.user.js` is preserved here as a historical reference.

 ## 2.3
 - Gitiles: userscript incorrectly used hash and message of the annotated tags on the pages for tags instead of using the hash and message of the commit which